dima19972525/cool-libs/README.md

-do not forget about cool tools examples on your driver
+Do not forget about cool tools examples on your driver